DOFLinx/docs/docs/README.md

 - In Basic or Fallback mode trigger solenoids for flipper force feedback for any pinball game emulator based on the flipper keys
 - Use keyboard, Xbox controller and joystick buttons for input
-- For Pinball FX and Pinball FX3 generate nudge in game by physically nudging your table using a Pinscape accelerometer
+- For Pinball FX and Pinball FX Classic (FX3) generate nudge in game by physically nudging your table using a Pinscape accelerometer
 - Use direct integration from Pinball FX and Pinball M built with Zen to get table events